-Today’s Story Behind The Shot at Haleakalā is about one of my absolute favourite photos.
-And it is going to be a long read.
+Today’s Story Behind The Shot at Haleakalā is about one of my absolute favourite photos..

-After I quit my Creative Director job, I went travelling around the world.
+After quitting my Creative Director job, I travelled around the world.
 In one instance, I literally travelled full circle moving East (and that’s when I started this blog).
 It was a trip that gifted me with many experiences, memories and friendships.

-To start, it was my first time visiting East Asia, getting in touch with a completely different culture.
-I faced the reality of living in proximity of hurricanes, something that never really gets completely through from a TV screen.
+To start, it was my first time visiting East Asia, and getting in touch with a completely different culture.
+I faced the reality of living in the proximity of hurricanes, something that never really gets entirely through from a TV screen.

 I even travelled through time!
 My flight from Tokyo departed on a Wednesday at 11pm and landed in Honolulu the same Wednesday at 9am!
-I got a whole extra day abroad back, thanks to the magic of time zones, haha.
+Thanks to the magic of time zones, I got a whole extra day abroad!

-So, I just mentioned Hawaii… I didn’t stay in Honolulu but took another short flight to go to Maui.
+So, I just mentioned Hawaii… I didn’t stay in Honolulu but took another short flight to Maui.
 The initial plan was to only do a 2-day stopover and break the long haul from Japan to the US.
-But, as things never really go to plan, I had to change last minute and ended up staying 4 days.
-This gave me the chance to explore.
+But, as things never really go to plan, I had to change at the last minute and ended up staying 4 days.
+This gave me a chance to explore.
 Rather than sipping cocktails and eating gold pineapple while relaxing on the beach, I went to the rainforest and on top of a volcano.

-More details about my Hawaiian stay are in another post (one that’s been sitting in the Drafts for quite a long time).
+More details about my Hawaiian stay in another post (one that’s been sitting in the drafts for a while now).
 Here I’m going to focus on one astonishing event.

 Sunrise on top of Haleakalā

 One of the main activities in Maui is climbing to the top of the Haleakalā volcano for sunrise.
-And you know I’m sucker for sunrise and sunset.
-I cheated, because I went up with an organised tour in a van rather than hiking.
-It was probably best, as the road holds the world record for climbing to the highest elevation in the shortest distance of 38 miles.
-You don’t just need to be fit, you need to be very well trained.
+And you know I’m a sucker for sunrise and sunset.
+I cheated because I went up with an organised tour in a van rather than hiking.
+It was probably best, as the road holds the world record for “climbing to the highest elevation in the shortest distance” of 38 miles.
+You don’t just need to be fit; you must be very well-trained.

-Anyway, I woke up at 2am to be ready to shoot at 6am.
-On the way up, I noticed the sky was completely obscured by clouds so I started losing hope for a good sunrise.
+I woke up at 2am to be ready to shoot at 6am.
+On the way up, I noticed the sky was entirely obscured by clouds, so I started losing hope for a good sunrise.
 I had arrived from Tokyo where the weather had been so bad I never got to see Mount Fuji at all, not even while passing under it with the bullet train (fog, in that case).
-So I had my mind set to accept another failure.
+So I had my mind set on accepting another failure.

 Well, I simply gave up framing.

-I had no other option than to use a wide angle and hope for the best.
+I had no option but to use a wide angle and hope for the best.
 So I set the tripod to what felt like a solid spot, put my Fujifilm X-T2 on and added the Fujinon XF10-24mm F/4 (at 10mm).

-I began taking a few shots of the stars (trying astrophotography for the first time.
-And while taking those photos I started to see some colour in the sky.
-That at least gave me a rough idea of where the sun would then rise.
+I took a few shots of the stars (trying astrophotography for the first time).
+And while taking those photos, I started to see some colour in the sky.
+That gave me a rough idea of where the sun would then rise.

-This was the during the equinox, so everything happened very quickly (because of how the Earth tilts).
-While it was brightening up, I started to have a better idea of the Haleakalā surroundings.
-I could see some shapes and I could see the low clouds were still there.
-But more importantly I could see the beautiful colours in the sky.
+This was during the equinox, so everything happened very quickly (because of how the Earth tilts).
+While it was brightening up, I started to better understand the Haleakalā surroundings.
+I could see some shapes and that the low clouds were still there.
+But more importantly, I could see the beautiful colours in the sky.

 I almost stopped shooting because of how astonishing the whole scene was!

-In a few occasions I used my hand to cover the sun because it was causing some bad lens flare.
+On a few occasions, I used my hand to cover the sun because it was causing some bad lens flare.

-All of this because for the first time I felt that the coin had dropped.
-I had my purpose and I knew exactly what I was doing and what I wanted to achieve.
-I was not thinking about the photo, I “knew” the photo spontaneously.
+All of this because, for the first time, I felt that the coin had dropped.
+I had found my purpose, and I knew exactly what I was doing and what I wanted to achieve.
+I was not thinking about the photo; I “knew” the photo spontaneously.

 This is why I’m so emotionally attached to this image.
 It was like my coming of age.

-What I knew all of a sudden was that this would end up being a time-blending composite.
+I knew all of a sudden that this would end up being a time-blending composite.

-The exact technique to achieve this in Photoshop will be material for a tutorial some time in the future.
+The exact technique to achieve this in Photoshop will be material for a tutorial sometime in the future.
 The principle is similar to HDR.
-But with HDR you take the same photo with different settings in one click (bracketing).
+But with HDR, you take the same photo with different settings in one click (bracketing).
 With time-blending, you select the best elements of a few photos shot in a period of time and stack them together.
 It involves Luminosity Masks, which I have introduced in a previous post, and some accurate editing.
-It can be time-consuming, yes, but it can return very rewarding results.
+It can be time-consuming, but it can return very rewarding results.

 For this image, I used 5 different photos of Haleakalā that I took within 15-20 minutes.